vlasky/pdf-reader-mcp/memory-bank/techContext.md

 - **Security Model:** Security relies entirely on the `resolvePath` function correctly preventing access outside the `PROJECT_ROOT`.
 No other sandboxing mechanism is implemented.
+- **Project Root Determination:** The effective `PROJECT_ROOT` for path resolution is the server process's current working directory (`process.cwd()`).
+This means the system launching the server (e.g., the agent host environment) **must** set the correct working directory corresponding to the target project at launch time to ensure the server operates on the intended files.